yu-fung-hang/tech-blogs/Java/ArrayList vs LinkedList/README.md

 }
 ```

 As we all know, the size of an array is fixed.
-When the original array's size is not enough, ArrayList would create a larger one and transfer data to it.
-Here is the source code:
+When the original array's size is not enough, ArrayList would create a larger one and transfer data to it :

 ```
 /**